sassoftware/saspy/saspy/doc/source/install.rst

   method enables you to connect to SAS on the same host as SASPy and Python.

 `STDIO over SSH`_
-  This connection method is also avaialble on the Linux platform only.
+  This connection method is also available on the Linux platform only.
 This method can connect to SAS on the same host (local) or to SAS that is installed on a remote host, if you have passwordless SSH configured for your Linux user account.